Skip to main content

 Updating the installation after the initial deployment

-The above command (helm upgrade...) is idempotent, you can run it again, for example after adjusting your desired configuration.
+The above command (helm upgrade...) is idempotent.
+In other words, you can run it multiple times after adjusting your desired configuration without causing any unintended changes or side effects.

 Additional Configuration Help